helm/charts/stable/airflow/README.md

 ### Database-Configs/Initialization

-If the value `airflow.initdb` is set to `true`, the airflow-scheduler container will run `airflow initdb` before starting the scheduler as part of its startup script.
+If the value `scheduler.initdb` is set to `true`, the airflow-scheduler container will run `airflow initdb` before starting the scheduler as part of its startup script.

-If the value `airflow.preinitdb` is set to `true`, the airflow-scheduler pod will run `airflow initdb` as an initContainer, before the git-clone initContainer (if that is enabled).
+If the value `scheduler.preinitdb` is set to `true`, the airflow-scheduler pod will run `airflow initdb` as an initContainer, before the git-clone initContainer (if that is enabled).
 This is rarely necessary but can be so under certain conditions if your synced DAGs include custom database hooks that prevent `initdb` from running successfully.
 For example, if they have dependencies on variables that won't be present yet.
 The initdb initcontainer will retry up to 5 times before giving up.